amwolff/google-gtfs-realtime-tools/README.md

 ## Overview

 Live Transit Updates is a feature within Google Maps that provides users with realtime transit information.
-GTFS Realtime is a data exchange format consumed by Google Transit APIs.
+GTFS Realtime is a data exchange format consumed by the Google Transit APIs.
 The code here aims to make it easier to push or make Google fetch such feed, enabling the feature.

 ## Getting started